This Time (Melanie C album): Critical reception

 This Time garnered mixed reception from music critics who were divided by the lyrical content feeling undistinguished.
-Glenn Meads of the Manchester Evening News praised the tracks for showcasing Chisholm's new found maturity and consistent genre versatility in her voice, concluding that its "perfect for anyone fed up with Melua, Jones and other artists who sleep walk their way through each track.
+Glenn Meads of the Manchester Evening News praised the tracks for showcasing Melanie C's new found maturity and consistent genre versatility in her voice, concluding that its "perfect for anyone fed up with Melua, Jones and other artists who sleep walk their way through each track.
 At least Melanie sounds like she means it."
-Talia Kraines of BBC commended the album for having tracks which allowed Chisholm's voice to show emotion, but that it will only appeal to longtime fans than attract new ones.
-AllMusic's Stephen Thomas Erlewine gave credit to the sleek production and Chisholm's voice showing character and maturity, but found the songs too middling and subpar to notice them yet.
-Despite praising Chisholm's vocal performance and her duet with Adam Argyle, John Murphy of MusicOMH found songs "bland and forgettable" and lacked personality to give it life, concluding that "[I]t's a shame, but this album won’t be the one to propel a Spice Girl back to the top of the charts."
+Talia Kraines of BBC commended the album for having tracks which allowed Melanie C's voice to show emotion, but that it will only appeal to longtime fans than attract new ones.
+AllMusic's Stephen Thomas Erlewine gave credit to the sleek production and Melanie C's voice showing character and maturity, but found the songs too middling and subpar to notice them yet.

+Katja Scherle of laut.de gave a mixed review of This Time, criticising its formulaic pop structure and lack of originality, but noting a few standout tracks that briefly add character and variety.
+Nick Levine of Digital Spy offered a mixed-to-negative assessment of This Time, arguing that despite Melanie C's strong vocal ability, her solo output remained inconsistent and often lacked entertainment value.
+He criticised the album's melodramatic tone and uninspired songwriting, and concluded that it compared unfavourably to more engaging pop efforts from her former Spice Girls bandmate Geri Halliwell.
+Despite praising Melanie C vocal performance and her duet with Adam Argyle, John Murphy of musicOMH described the songs as "bland and forgettable," arguing that they lacked personality and vitality, and concluded that "[i]t's a shame, but this album won’t be the one to propel a Spice Girl back to the top of the charts."